wp-plugins/recent-facebook-posts/readme.txt

 Facebook doesn't allow their content publicly to anyone, they want to know "who's asking".
 That's why you need to create a Facebook application.
 This application does not have to be publicly visible though.

-= Do you have a working demo I can take a look at? = Sure, I use the plugin on my own [WordPress website](http://dannyvankooten.com/), in the footer widget.
+= Do you have a working demo I can take a look at? = Sure, I use the plugin on my own [WordPress website](http://dannyvankooten.com/), in the middle footer widget.

 = Facebook gives me this error when renewing the access token: The specified URL is not owned by the application = You are running the plugin on a different (sub)domain then specified in your FB app configuration.
 Fix it by correctly setting your "Site URL" or by adding an App Domain if you are running the plugin on a subdomain. **Pay close attention to subdomains like www and trailing slashes, it has to be an exact match.**